weleoka/ardeidae/README.md

 The table will have the correct attributes for Ardeidae to work with.

+The server will run as a HTTPS server if you have a certificate.

 For more complete documentation, see the [Documentation Wiki](Not online as yet).